 On the other hand, the EWG also publishes the “Clean 15” (also below), which lists the items with the least amount of pesticide.
 These are considered safer to buy conventionally grown.
 This list starts with the food with the lowest pesticide residue.

 Sweet Bell Peppers

 Sweet Peas (frozen) (not paleo)

 As the saying goes, Fresh is BEST.
 However, regularly buying fresh organic foods can certainly become costly.
-If fresh organic produce isn’t always in your budget, you can opt for frozen organic fruits and veggies.
-Organic frozen fruits and vegetables might not taste as good, but they are typically less expensive, contain the same amount of nutrients and will still be pesticide free.
+If fresh organic produce isn't always in your budget, you can opt for frozen organic fruits and veggies.
+Organic frozen fruits and vegetables might not taste as good, but they typically contain the same amount of nutrients and will still be pesticide free.

 Regardless of whether you are able to regularly buy organic or if you have to buy conventionally grown, it's important to always wash your fresh produce properly.
 This will help remove any remaining dirt or grime it might have picked up on its journey to the store.
 Plus, washing your conventionally grown produce might not completely rid it of pesticides, but it can certainly reduce your exposure to chemicals!